marklin2234/course_notes/stat430/stat430_notes.md

 following two-step procedures:

 1. Select the levels of factors that have impact on $Var(y)$ to minimize $Var(y)$
-2. Select the levels of factors that have impact on $E(y), but do not have impact on $Var(y)$, to minimize $Bias(y)$ or move $E(y)$ towards $t$
+2. Select the levels of factors that have impact on $E(y)$, but do not have impact on $Var(y)$, to minimize $Bias(y)$ or move $E(y)$ towards $t$

 ### Larger-the-better response